Barycentric rational approximation for learning the index of a dynamical system from limited data: Conclusions

 The first one, Algorithm~\ref{algo:aaa}, performs rational approximation while enforcing a prescribed relative degree.
 Notably, in contrast to other methods, we are able to achieve non-trivial relative degrees without making any modifications to the barycentric rational form, no matter how large the enforced degree.

 The second one, Algorithm~\ref{algo}, performs a similar task, but it is the algorithm itself that supplies a guess for the target system's relative degree.
-This is achieved through model selection, by leveraging the trade-off between a rational function's complexity and degree.
+This is achieved through model selection by leveraging the trade-off between a rational function's complexity and degree.
 In contrast to competitor strategies, this degree identification is carried out without the need for high-frequency samples.
-This latter method has the great advantage of not requiring the user to provide (a guess for) the target system's relative degree as input.
+This latter method has the great advantage of not requiring the user to provide the target system's relative degree as input (or a guess thereof).
 As such, our method can enable degree identifications in settings where no effective alternatives exist, e.g., because an accurate approximation of the transfer function at large frequencies is unfeasible due to the associated sampling/experimental costs.

 Our methods' capabilities, in terms of both degree identification and rational approximation, have been showcased through extensive numerical testing.
 In our tests, we were not able to achieve perfect degree-identification accuracy, especially for noisy data.
 This is to be expected, since the effectiveness of data-driven methods is ultimately dependent on the quality of the available data.
-Still, we believe our results to show the great promise of our method.
-We envision further testing on more challenging engineering applications, so as to better identify strengths and weaknesses of our approach.
+Still, we believe that our results show the great promise of our method.
+We envision further testing on more challenging engineering applications, so as to better identify the strengths and weaknesses of our approach.
+A runtime comparison of our methods with some available alternatives showed that, although some additional costs have to be expected due to our iterative degree-identification strategy, the overall runtime of the technique is essentially the same as available surrogate modeling techniques that do \emph{not} incorporate any degree identification.

 At the same time, we believe that it might still be possible to increase the robustness of our method (e.g., to noise in the data) through theoretical means.
 To this aim, one would have to devise better (heuristic or not) criteria for comparing rational functions of different degrees, compared to those discussed in Sections~\ref{sec:DegreeAutomatic} and \ref{sec:Extensions}.
 At the moment, this remains a future research direction.